nmarkert/amse/project/project-plan.md

 It includes normal charging points (Normalladepunkte, NLP) and fast charging points (Schnellladepunkte, SLP).
 Important for this project will be especially the sheet "4.1 Ladepunkte je BL", which shows for every german state the amount of NLPs and SLPs at a specific point in time.

-### Datasource2: New registrations of motor vehicles with alternative drive systems
+### Datasource2: New Registrations of Motor Vehicles with Alternative Drive Systems
 * Metadata URL: https://mobilithek.info/offers/573358160767496192
 * Data URL: https://www.kba.de/DE/Statistik/Fahrzeuge/Neuzulassungen/Umwelt/n_umwelt_node.html
     * e.g. for January 2022: https://www.kba.de/SharedDocs/Downloads/DE/Statistik/Fahrzeuge/FZ28/fz28_2022_01.xlsx?__blob=publicationFile